Raynaud’s Phenomenon affects more women than men and 7% of the population

 Anyone who notices signs or symptoms of Raynaud’s disease/syndrome always can consult a health-care provider before taking a decision.

-Sources: Wikipedia, WebMD, Medline.Plus (US National Library of Medicine), Arthritis.Foudation, Mayo-Clinic, Healthline, American College of Rheumatology.
+Sources: National Institute of Arthritis and Musculoskeletal and Skin Diseases, WebMD, Medline.Plus (US National Library of Medicine), Arthritis.Foudation, Mayo-Clinic, Healthline, American College of Rheumatology.